Project Structure

 }

-The container key becomes a hostname accessible from your application code: fetch('http://api-server:3000/data').
-Containers only run on physical devices, not in Studio or the local development server.
+The container key becomes a hostname accessible from your application code: proxy().fetch('http://api-server:3000/data').
+Containers only run on physical devices, not in the Developer App's simulated environment.
+See Containers.

 What’s Next